signl4/docs/integrations/uptime/uptime.md

 # SIGNL4 Integration with Uptime

+Get website downtime alerts by SMS, phone call or email if your website is down.
+[Uptime.com](http://uptime.com/) checks your website availability at one-minute intervals from 30 different locations across 6 continents.
+Uptime can send out email and SMS alerts but where SIGNL4 comes in is the ease of managing an on-call team with instant collaboration and ownership of those alerts.

 In our example we are using Uptime to monitor the up-time of critical servers.
 We are forwarding SMTP notifications to the SIGNL4 team email address to receive the alerts.

 SIGNL4 is a mobile alert notification app for powerful alerting, alert management and mobile assignment of work items.
 Get the app at [https://www.signl4.com](https://www.signl4.com)